AhmedFahiim/AhmedFahiim/README.md

 # 👋 &nbsp;Hi there

 I'm Fahiim.
 I'm a Frontend React Developer, Lives in Egypt, Cairo.
-I enjoy coding and create projects that solve unique problems.
-I'm in love with coding ciz it's one of my habits. quite obsessed with Learning new feaures and knowledge in general.
+I enjoy coding and creating projects that solve unique problems.
+I'm in love with coding cuz it's one of my habits. quite obsessed with Learning new features and knowledge in general.
 You can find me on LinkedIn [Ahmed_Fahiim](https://www.linkedin.com/in/ahmed-fahiim-187892238/).
 Feel free to DM me any time.
-You can also check out my website [Fahiim Website](https://portfolio-ahmedfahiim.vercel.app/) for my blog and more.
+You can also check out my website [Fahiim Website](https://portfolio-ahmedfahiim.vercel.app/ for my blog and more.

 &nbsp;

 ## 👇 &nbsp;Current project

-I'm currently working on [@Flower Studio]().
-A E-Commerce project to sell flowers and view all store product .
-It will be Private project but i'll provide a link of it.
+I'm currently working on [Flower Studio](https://flower-studio.vercel.app/).
+An E-Commerce project to sell flowers and view all store products.
+It will be a Private project but, You can visit the site link to see the last changes.
 Follow the LinkedIn feed to keep up with progress.

 ![Flower Studio](/assets/flower.png)